Factbox: Coming events in the euro zone debt crisis

 REFORM:

--- The Bank of Spain has said its banking system recapitalization program was sufficient even in adverse stress test conditions.
-It took over three unlisted saving banks to wrap up the restructuring process.
+-- The Bank of Spain took over three unlisted saving banks to wrap up a restructuring process.
 State and private investors injected 13.4 billion euros into the savings banks, known as cajas, at the end of the process, a fraction of that estimated by analysts.

+Spanish banks would need to raise 26 billion euros of capital by the end of Juneto shore up their balance sheets, EU politicians said end-October.

+Santander said its capital shortfall is 15 billion euros, or 6.5 billion after a convertible bond benefit.
+While peer BBVA needs 7.1 billion euros and Banco Popular needs 2.4 billion.

 GENERAL ELECTIONS FOUR MONTHS EARLY: